pkiraly/europeana-oai-pmh-client/README.md

 # Harvester for Europeana OAI-PMH Service

 This PHP script downloads all Europeana records via OAI-PMH protocol.
-The result are a number of files (named as `europeana-oai-pmh-import-dddddddd.json`), each contain one record per line in JSON format.
+The result are a number of files (named as `europeana-oai-pmh-import-dddddddd.json`), each contain 1000 records, one record per line in JSON format.
 Be aware: a full harvest takes more than a week and resulted 250+ GB content.
 More about the service see http://labs.europeana.eu/api/oai-pmh-introduction.